MarkCondello/mvc-framework/README.md

 `docker volume prune`

 ## Creating Models
-To gather real data, we need to create a Model class with a Constructor which instantiates a new instance of the `Database` PDO object (created in the libraries dir).
+To gather real data, we need to create a `Model` class with a `Constructor` which instantiates a new instance of the `Database` PDO object (created in the libraries dir).

-From within that Model class, we can create methods which interact with the `Database` object and returns data for our `Controllers` to receive and send to the `Views`.
+From within that Model class, we can create methods which interact with the `Database` object and return data for our `Controllers` to receive and send to the `Views`.
 See the Home.php `Model` and Pages.php `Controller` and index.php `View` for an example.